Who we are. We are your hosts, and we are Gillian Rice-Duncan and Neil Duncan.

 Gillian Rice-Duncan is a licensed massage therapist in the state of Louisiana, USA, a certified Aromatherapy practitioner (IIHHT 1998 & ITEC 1999), and a Hatha Yoga teacher (350hr 2010).
 She is a wife, mother of two daughters and a grandmother.
 “Just call me yogananna!”
 She has been vegetarian since 1995 and is now vegan.

 Born in London, and raised just outside in Hertfordshire, I took my first yoga classes in 1969 at the local community college.
 It was a one year course of two hours a week which began a life long interest in yoga and yoga philosophy.
 After meeting Neil, I moved to New Orleans, Louisiana, where we married in 2002.
-I had practiced yoga on and off, but after Hurricane Katrina, I began to look for something more substantial in my life, and when the student is ready, the teacher will appear.
+I had practiced yoga on and off, but after Hurricane Katrina (August 2005), I began to look for something more substantial in my life, and when the student is ready, the teacher will appear.
 I found Michelle Baker of Swan River Yoga.
 Michelle is a Jivamukti, Sivananda and Anusara Yoga teacher, and her energy, devotion, and expertise made me want to continue learning from her.
 In 2010 I took Michelles 350 hr teacher training course, and taught yoga at the Swan River Mandir in New Orleans.
 A year later Neil and I moved to France to commence the renovation project, and create Santosha Yoga Retreat and Healing Centre.
 The renovations are now complete, and both Neil and I believe we have done the best job that we could have done.
-Michelle has shown her support by bringing groups of students to Santosha for three years.
+Michelle has shown her support by bringing groups of students to Santosha for four years.

 Together, Gillian and Neil run Santosha Yoga Retreat and Healing Centre.
 “We are totally dedicated to providing an experience that will create life long memories for our guests.”

 A brief history and slide show: